Wendy Hughes: Personal life

+Hughes was in a relationship with chef Patric Juillet beginning in 1980.
+Together they had a son, Jay.
+During this time, Juillet became a film producer, and Hughes starred in several of his films, including Remember Me (1985), Boundaries of the Heart and Warm Nights On a Slow Moving Train (both 1988) and Luigi's Ladies (1989).

 Death

 Hughes died of cancer on 8 March 2014, aged 61.
 Actor Bryan Brown announced her death to an audience attending the play Travelling North in Sydney that afternoon, asking the audience to join him in a standing ovation in tribute to the late actress.